Microloans are an often overlooked source of funding for small businesses.

-In most businesses, there tends to be certain periods that become incredibly busy and require more resources.
+In most businesses, there tend to be certain periods that become incredibly busy and require more resources.
 This could be holidays for retailers, tax season for accountants, or even a yearly promotion that your business runs.

 During these periods it often helps to purchase extra inventory to avoid running out during the busiest times of the year.
 Depending on the amount of inventory you need, microloans can be a great help.